frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 3. **Hardcoded input examples**: The input examples are directly written into the code (hardcoded), as is typical in competitive programming when no external input is required.
 The three provided examples are executed sequentially without the need for interactive input, allowing us to focus purely on solving the problem quickly.

-4. **Avoidance of function calls**: We opted to avoid wrapping the _Prefix Sum Array_ logic into functions to eliminate the slight cost of function calls.
+4. _**Avoidance of function calls**: We opted to avoid wrapping the Prefix Sum Array logic into functions to eliminate the slight cost of function calls.
 This decision was driven by the understanding that, in a competitive environment, even minimal overheads can accumulate and impact performance.
-Instead, we simply copied and pasted the algorithm, leveraging the simplicity and speed of direct logic execution.
+Instead, we simply copied and pasted the algorithm, leveraging the simplicity and speed of direct logic execution_.

 **Warnings**:

 During the development of this code, some warnings arose, such as a potential arithmetic overflow when performing summations and a warning about the conversion from `size_t` to `int`.
 To mitigate the risk of overflow, we made adjustments by using `long long` for the array and sums.
 However, the warning regarding the `size_t` to `int` conversion persists.
 This conversion warning arises because `size_t` is often used for the size of arrays, but we assign it to an `int` type.
 While this may lead to data loss in rare edge cases with very large data sizes, in the context of competitive programming where input sizes are usually constrained, this warning can be safely ignored.

-Moreover, reducing the typing effort is crucial in competitive environments, and using `int` is often the most efficient approach when dealing with moderately sized inputs, which are common in contests.
-As such, we chose to keep this conversion despite the warning, knowing that it will not significantly affect the correctness of our solution for typical competition scenarios.
+_Moreover, reducing the typing effort is crucial in competitive environments, and using `int` is often the most efficient approach when dealing with moderately sized inputs, which are common in contests.
+As such, we chose to keep this conversion despite the warning, knowing that it will not significantly affect the correctness of our solution for typical competition scenarios_.

 > In C++20, `size_t` is an unsigned integer type, typically used to represent the size of objects or memory blocks.
 It is an alias for an unsigned integer that can hold the size of the largest object your system can handle.
 Its size depends on the architecture of the system:
 >